evilpaper/frontend-interview-questions/README.md

-# Frontend Interview Questions (and Answers... :boom:)
+# Frontend Interview Questions

+...and answers :boom:

 A bunch of common Frontend Developer Interview Questions.
 Utilizing Minimum Information Principle and Cloze Deletion for effective learning.